Homework Assignment #6 — Contribution

 (1 paragraph per task)

-Via Canvas, submit the PDF report for HW6a.
+Via Gradescope, submit the PDF report for HW6a.
 There is no explicit format

 (e.g., for headings or citations) required.
 For example, you may either use